TL;DR

 Before booking, check: whether a major event is happening during your dates, whether your hotel has flexible cancellation, and prices across a 2–3 day range before/after your intended stay.
 Sometimes shifting your stay by a single day can lower the nightly rate significantly.

-Sustainable Budget Travel in Bangkok
+Travel Bangkok on a Budget: Sustainable Budget Travel in Bangkok

 Walking between neighborhoods isn’t just about saving 20–40 THB.
 It reduces short vehicle trips that clog inner-city roads.
 Bangkok’s density makes short-distance transport one of the most overused conveniences.